 There are different classes of analgesics that can be used to relieve pain, and prescriptions should be individualized to the patient’s comorbidities and pain level.

-A topic in biology that many students find challenging (and is known to appear on the DAT) is the number of chromosomes and chromatids present during the various stages of meiosis and mitosis in eukaryotes.
+A challenging biology topic that often appears on the DAT is understanding the number of chromosomes and chromatids during different stages of mitosis and meiosis in eukaryotes.

 Prepare for the DAT by verifying your test center details, eating a balanced breakfast, and bringing proper IDs.
 Use breaks wisely, stay calm, and practice with simulations to reduce anxiety.